-Section 4 - Safeguarding Procedures
+Section 5 - Safeguarding Procedures

 Annual staff training is aimed to ensure all members of staff are aware of key categories of abuse and the possible signs and symptoms in a range of contexts (see appendices 3-6).
 The training reinforces the message that safeguarding incidents can take place in and out of school and highlights the attitude of 'it could happen here'.
+It is particularly important that staff remain vigilant when communicating with students during periods of isolation or whole school closure as a result of Covid-19.
 Procedures are clearly outlined for staff to follow: